Day 20: A Ferry, Uretiti Beach, and Road Walk from Ruakākā to Waipu Cove

 A very brief road walk out of the docks and past a giant stockpile of sawdust brought us to a grassy trail along the fence for the oil refinery we saw yesterday.
 The refinery didn’t make much noise; or if it did, it was drowned out by the sound of the water.

 After working its way back to the coast, the trail joined a beach along Bream Bay, heading south.
-After we passed under a low causeway for the refinery (presumably to allow ships in the bay to load or offload oil), the only obstacle was a fallen tree, which was a little trick to navigate because it was close to high tide.
+After we passed under a low causeway for the refinery (presumably to allow ships in the bay to load or offload oil), the only obstacle was a fallen tree, which was a little tricky to navigate because it was close to high tide.

 Variable oystercatcher (Tōrea pango)